Wake up with the owl for breakfast! Flagstaff, AZ: Toasted Owl Cafe

 Fantastic breakfast in the "north woods" of Arizona.

 I ordered the Owlapeno Scramble and added the meatless chorizo and the homemade guacamole.
 It came with potatoes, salsa verde, and a homemade tortilla that was large enough to rip into smaller pieces or make one giant breakfast burrito.
-There was so much food that I had leftovers for my favorite meal, Second Breakfast!
+There was so much food, I had leftovers for my favorite meal, Second Breakfast!
 I added a mimosa (vacation!) and a bottomless double brewed coffee.

 Comments